mrunlikeliest/ROI-Extraction-From-Hand-Image/README.md

 # Methodology:

 1. MediaPipe Hands is a high-fidelity hand and finger tracking solution.
 It employs machine learning (ML) to infer 21 3D landmarks of a hand from just a single frame.
-2. We used media pipe as it solves the problem of contour detection, skin segmentation, background removal and its dynamic.
+2. We used media pipe as it solves the problem of contour detection, skin segmentation, background removal, and dynamics.
-3. The hand lamdmarks are being found and then normalized to get the cordinates of 21 points on the hand.
+3. The hand landmarks are found and then normalized to get the coordinates of 21 points on the hand.

    <img src="images/hand.PNG" height="200" width="500">
-4. These cordinates are used to draw ROIs.For example- point 8,12,16 and 20 represents the index, middle, ring and pinky finger respectively.
-Thumb is not considered as it is tilted during photo capture.
+4. These coordinates are used to draw ROIs.For example- points 8,12,16 and 20 represent the index, middle, ring, and pinky finger respectively.
+The thumb is not considered as it is tilted during photo capture.
-5. Palmprint is captured by storing and finding centroid of all the palm boundary points (0,1,5,9,13,17).
+5. Palmprint is captured by storing and finding the centroid of all the palm boundary points (0,1,5,9,13,17).
-6. Hand geometry includes Length of all fingers, palm width and distance between knuckles.
+6. Hand geometry includes Length of all fingers, palm width, and distance between knuckles.

 ------------------------------------------------------------------------------------------